Narrr21/Tubes3_HR_Magang/README.md

 ## MAKE GUI

 1.  & '.\Qt Designer Setup.exe'
-2. Install and open file window.ui or make new file for other window
+2. Install and open file window.ui or make new file for other window (Only once, after install just open normally with search bar)
 3. To build, enter this : pyuic5 src/ui/window.ui -o src/ui/window.py (replace window with your file)

 ## IF do any pip install